the last supper

 Perhaps reading what Mark wrote concerning this same incident, we may be able to make better sense of what Matthew actually intended; "And the first day of unleavened bread, when they killed the passover, his disciples said unto him, Where wilt thou that we go and prepare that thou mayest eat the passover?"
 (MARK 14:12).
 The English word for day here is translated from the Greek word hemera and can mean day but it can also mean time, or season, as in ACTS 8:1, "....And at that time [hemera] there was a great persecution against the church which was at Jerusalem....".

-Thus, when Mark wrote about "the first day of unleavened bread" he wasn't necessarily speaking of a particular day in which they killed the passover lamb, but he was very likely speaking of the time or season of the year.
-The word first which was translated from the Greek word protos should not disturb us either, for although it can mean first in time, such as the first day of a feast, it can also mean first in rank or honour, as Mark used it in the verse below.
+Thus, even though the translator's rendered what Mark wrote as "the first day of unleavened bread" he wasn't necessarily speaking of a particular day in which they killed the passover lamb, but he was very likely speaking of the time or season of the year.
+The word first which was translated from the Greek word protos should not disturb us either, for although it can mean first in time, such as the first day of a feast, it can also mean first in rank or honor, as Mark used it in the verse below.

 Thus, these leading men of Galilee were first in rank or prestige, but not the first in time.
 In referring to the season when the passover lamb was to be killed, Mark could have been emphasizing its great importance by simply writing that this was the chief feast, where, as James Morison suggested, the Jews "were wont to sacrifice the passover" (A Practical Commentary on the Gospel according to St. Mark, page 386); or perhaps as Bo Reicke wrote, "when they usually sacrificed the passover lamb" (The New Testament Era, page 180).

-Most likely therefore, when the disciples asked the Lord about preparing for the Passover meal, it was not as many teach, on the actual day in which the Passover lamb was to be killed, but rather it was perhaps still two days away, as the evangelists had noted.
+Most likely therefore, when the disciples asked the Lord about preparing for the passover meal, it was not as many teach, on the actual day in which the passover lamb was to be killed, but rather it was more exactly the season, the time of the year in which the passover lamb was to be slain; perhaps still two days away, as the evangelists had noted.

-It has been suggested that Yeshua had already made all the arrangements for the Passover meal, and all that the disciples needed to do was to go find that man bearing the pitcher of water and follow him to the Upper Room.
-But if that was the case, then why were the disciples concerned about making the preparations?
+It has been suggested that Yeshua had already made the arrangements for the passover meal, and all that the disciples needed to do was to go and find that man bearing the pitcher of water and then to follow him to the Upper Room.
+But if that was the case, then why were the disciples on that day asking Him about making the preparations?
 It is more reasonable to expect that they did not wait till the very day in which the lamb was to be slain to ask about making the preparations, but were still a day or two out from it.

 They knew that they would need some time to accomplish all that would be required.
 Two days would be adequate, but not a few hours.
 It just does not seem logical to assume that they would wait for the very day that the lamb was to be sacrificed to ask Yeshua about where they would celebrate the occasion.
 Thus, when they had found the Upper Room, then we are told that they went ahead and "made ready the passover" (MATTHEW 26:19 MARK 14:16 LUKE 22:13).